-- Examining how and when behaviors spread between individuals - e.g., does the spread of energy conservation behaviors in the workplace occur between coworkers?
+- How and when behaviors spread between individuals - e.g., do energy conservation behaviors in the workplace spread between coworkers?

-- Exploring factors influencing theconsistency of individuals' behaviors ("behavior spillover") - e.g., do people who purchase an energy efficient vehicle begin to also conserve energy at home?
+- Factors influencing theconsistency of individuals' behaviors ("behavior spillover") - e.g., do people who purchase energy efficient devices also conserve energy at home?

-- Developing theoretical models of behavior maintenance - e.g., how do we help people not only initiate a new behavior, but maintain that behavior over time?
+- Theoretical models of behavior maintenance - e.g., when do people not only initiate a new behavior, but maintain that behavior over time?

 Snyder, M. & Maki, A. (2015).
 The psychology of volunteerism.
 In J. D. Wright (Ed.), International Encyclopedia of Social and Behavioral Studies, Second Edition.
 Oxford, UK: Elsevier Science.
 Request article

 Manuscripts in Preparation (* copies available upon request)

 Corser, R. J., & Maki, A. Increasing knowledge about the impact of meat production increases intentions to adopt more sustainable food consumption behaviors.*

 Maki, A., Cohen, M. A., & Vandenbergh, M. P. Leveraging interpersonal efficacy to increase energy conservation.*

 Maki, A., & Vandenbergh, M. P. The carbon implications of food waste: Understanding people’s knowledge, beliefs, and behaviors.*

 Maki, A., Vandenbergh, M. P., & Wallston, K. A. Do political conservatives prefer private sector action to mitigate climate action?
 An experimental examination.* Vanderbilt University media coverage